White supremacism! Eurocentrism! Murticulturalism! Western Values! …

 To name a few.

 The Roman Catholic church tries a bit harder to sustain its brand of monoculturalism, though lately it too has looked back, apologised for misdeeds, and now it seems to be kowtowing to Islam.
 Twitter is so awash with the subservient tweets of the Catholic Dr. Craig Considine (@CraigCons) one would suspect he’s a secret Muslim – or perhaps a troll that’s damning Islam with ludicrous praise.

-To Islam’s credit it is not a racist religion, though some Islamic communities steeped in their own ethnic origins might make it so; but to its detriment, it must control marriage in order to sustain the religion within the community.
+To Islam’s credit it is not a racist religion, though, as I said earlier, some Islamic communities steeped in their own ethnic origins might make it so.
+But to its detriment, it must control marriage in order to sustain the religion within the community.
 This is particularly bad in India and Pakistan – the latter being a state specifically built on vile sectarianism, to the point now that it persecutes other Muslims.

-The monolith exposes itself following a terror attack by a Muslim: even pretty liberal secular Muslims leap to defence of Islam first, then fellow adherents, and are quick to warn of the suffering of Muslims in some imagined backlash that rarely happens – beyond a few incidents that are relatively minor compared to the atrocity just witnessed.
+In the UK the monolith exposes itself following a terror attack by a Muslim: even pretty liberal secular Muslims leap to defence of Islam first, and are quick to warn of the suffering of Muslims in some imagined backlash that rarely happens – beyond a few incidents that are relatively minor compared to the atrocity just witnessed.

 Of course, some strands of Christianity are incompatible with liberal secular democracy too.
 The ‘giving unto Caesar’ bit makes it appear secular, and Jesus was supposedly somewhat liberal – at least compared to the greater orthodoxy of his fellow Jews of his time.
 So, in principle at least, Christianity can be more persuasively made compatible with liberal secular humanist democracies.
-While the liberal democracy and a good deal of humanism may be present in the USA, and foundational in the Constitution, it’s odd that a Middle Eastern Jewish religion has been appropriated by white and black Christians in America and is seen to belong at the head of what in principle is the first major purposefully secular state.
+While the liberal democracy and a good deal of humanism may be present in the USA, and foundational in the Constitution, it’s odd that a Middle Eastern Jewish religion has been appropriated by white and black Christians in America, and is seen to belong at the head of what in principle is the first major purposefully secular state.